philipturner/molecular-renderer/Documentation/tests.md

 Test the potential energy curve of an N2 molecule.
 Start by running singlepoint energy calculations at 8 discrete points of the 1D potential energy surface.
 Then take efficient analytical gradients available with the GFN2-xTB method.

 The potential energy minimum is at 0.110 nm.
-At 0.090 and 0.150 nm, the energy rises ~820 zJ above the minimum.
+At 0.090 nm and 0.150 nm, the energy rises ~820 zJ above the minimum.
 Although the energies are the same at these points, the forces are very different.
 Force should be about -66000 pN at 0.090 nm and about 24000 pN at 0.150 nm.

 At ~0.145 nm, the magnitude of the attractive force reaches its highest point.
 At longer bond distances, such as 0.155 nm, the magnitude starts falling.
 This inflection point is a region of "negative stiffness", where the bond stops behaving like a spring, and instead like deformable plastic.
 To break covalent bonds with mechanosynthesis, the mechanical force must be large enough to enter this region.